I Tested 5 AI Travel Planners So You Don't Have To (Screenshots Included)

 mindtrip AI travel planner

-MindTrip opened with a clarifying question about arrival day, which is reasonable.
-The first hotel suggestions, however, were the Park Hyatt Tokyo and the Ritz-Carlton Osaka.
-Both direct misses on a brief asking for small ryokans under a specific budget.
+MindTrip opened with a clarifying question about arrival day, reasonable.
+The first hotel suggestions were the Park Hyatt Tokyo and the Ritz-Carlton Osaka, both direct misses on a brief asking for small ryokans under a specific budget.

 mindtrip AI travel planner